 However, at the end of the day, remember that the rate you charge is to some extent up to you.
-If you’d like to charge a little less to keep legal services affordable for others in your community, like Nicholas Hite does, that’s completely fine.
+If you’d like to charge a little less to keep legal services affordable for others in your community, that’s completely fine.

-What are law firm billable hours?
-The billable hour has long been a subject for healthy discussion in law firms.
-It’s alive and well in many practices, but plenty of lawyers advocate that this isn’t the best way to charge for legal services—at least not for every practice area.
+What are billable hours?
+This has long been subject to debate amongst law firms.
+The practice is alive and well, but plenty of lawyers advocate that this isn’t the best way to charge for legal services—at least not for every practice area.

 Subscription-based law firm

-This leads to more predictable income for your firm, and smoother working relationships.
+This leads to a more predictable income for your firm and smoother working relationships.
 It can be a challenge to get clients to buy into the idea if they’re used to the billable hour, but it’s worth it.

 Sliding scale fees

 If you work with clients with lower incomes, sliding scale fees may be appropriate.
-In this scenario, clients pay fees based on their household income, rather than paying a standard rate.
+Clients pay fees based on their household income, rather than a standard rate.
 This approach can help your firm access more clients by making your services more affordable.